Foundation / Corporation

 GrantWatch ID#: 176763

-- Pollution Prevention and Wildlife Habitat Conservation: Up to $20,000 per award
+- Education and Outreach Small grant Awards: Up to $10,000 per award

-- Aquatic Invasive Species Spread Prevention Grants: Up to $15,000 per award
+- Organizational Support Grants: Up to $4,000 per award

-Applicants must submit a detailed project workplan within thirty days of LCBP grant award notification.
-This workplan is subject to the LCBP approval process before a contract will be issued.
-Projects must be initiated within six months of award notification and typically be completed within one year of the official project start date.
-Expanded project time periods will be considered if appropriately justified.
+Projects must be initiated within six months of award notification.
+Projects should typically be completed within one year of the official project start date.
+Expanded project periods will be considered if appropriately justified.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.